BeeGroup-cimne/flexcoop_api/README.md

 1. Download or clone the repository
 2. Install the requirements of the project `requirements.txt`
-3. Create the following environment variables:
+3. Create the following environment variables (Notice you need a [local mongo](install-a-local-mongo) for debuging):
    ```bash
    export MONGO_HOST='<mongo_host>'
    export MONGO_PORT=<mongo_port>